 - Pro Tips

 Traditional Mutton Korma Recipe:

-This is a simple and the authentic mutton korma recipe that is rich in gravy and has a traditional flavor.
-Please pardon me for a bit excess oil but this spice infused oil is the true essence of korma.
+This is a simple and authentic mutton korma recipe that is rich in gravy and has a traditional flavour.
+Please pardon me for a bit of excess oil but this spice-infused oil is the true essence of korma.

-My intention is to make these dishes simpler and easier while maintaining the classic, “traditional” flavor.
-Mutton korma is one of those traditional dishes, like Chapli Kabab , pulao and Biryani which are loved by everyone and are served on every occasion.
+My intention is to make these dishes simpler and easier while maintaining the classic, “traditional” flavour.
+Mutton korma is one of those traditional dishes, like Chapli Kabab, Cheese Samosas and Biryani which are loved by everyone and are served on every occasion.

 How to make Korma – 2 Main Steps:

 This is a step-by-step recipe for authentic Pakistani mutton korma which is both, delicious and simple to prepare.
 And also, you don’t need a ton of hard-to-find spices.

 Two main Steps of making korma:

 - Ghee: For richer and more royal flavour ghee/butter is recommended instead of oil.
 But you can also use a mix of ghee and oil, both.